gmajerczyk/git_lesson/README.md

  new change number 5

  this is a commit that i am not aware of, or one that i have forgotten about.

+ this is a change that i want to keep.